-Bridging loans are used to finance the gap between when you need to pay to purchase something, but you’re waiting for funds to become available from the sale of something else.
+Bridging loans are used when you need to pay for something new while waiting for funds to become available from the sale of something else.

 In real estate they’re often used by people who are buying a property, but are waiting for the sale of another property to go through.

 Bridging loans are secured loans.
-This means you have to have a high-value asset to get one, such as a property or land.
+This means you need to have a high-value asset to apply for one, such as a property or land.

 Bridging finance could be used for lots of reasons.
 These include: